A fast flatness testing algorithm in characteristic zero: Introduction

 \subsection{Plan of the paper}

-The rest of the paper is structured as follows: In Section~\ref{sec:toolbox}, we recall the formalism of Hironaka's diagram of initial exponents as well as his criterion for flatness in the analytic category (Theorem~\ref{thm:Hironaka-flat}).
+The rest of the paper is structured as follows: In Section~\ref{sec:toolbox}, we briefly recall Hironaka's combinatorial approach to flatness.
 We follow there the excellent exposition of \cite{BM}.
-Theorem~\ref{thm:Hironaka-flat} is an essential component of the proofs of our main results, Theorems~\ref{thm:flat-regular} and~\ref{thm:flat-singular}.
-The latter are proved in Section~\ref{sec:flatness}.
+Hironaka's apparatus is an essential component of the proof of our main result, Theorem~\ref{thm:main}.
+The latter is proved in Section~\ref{sec:flatness}.

-In Section~\ref{sec:openness}, we prove a topological analogue of Theorem~\ref{thm:flat-singular} -- a criterion for (local) openness of a holomorphic mapping between complex-analytic spaces.
-Like our flatness criteria above, Theorem~\ref{thm:open} is superior to the known effective openness criteria (see \cite{A1} and \cite{ABM2}) from the computational point of view.
+In Section~\ref{sec:openness}, we prove a topological analogue of Theorem~\ref{thm:1} -- a criterion for (local) openness of a holomorphic mapping between complex-analytic spaces.
+Like our flatness criterion above, Theorem~\ref{thm:open} is superior to the known effective openness criteria (see \cite{A1} and \cite{ABM2}) from the computational point of view.
 On the other hand, Theorem~\ref{thm:open} requires an additional assumption that the source of the mapping be pure-dimensional.
 Example~\ref{rem:false-in-general} proves the necessity of this assumption.

 Finally, in the last section, we give the proofs of our algebraic criteria, Theorems~\ref{thm:alg-flat-regular} and~\ref{thm:alg-flat-singular}.
-Roughly speaking, these follow from Theorems~~\ref{thm:flat-regular} and~\ref{thm:flat-singular}, respectively, by faithfull flatness of completions of the rings of polynomials and the rings of convergent power series over the base ring.
+Roughly speaking, these follow from Theorem~\ref{thm:main} by faithfull flatness of completions of the rings of polynomials and the rings of convergent power series over the base ring.
 In Section~\ref{sec:alg}, we also give an example of an explicit calculation of non-flatness, showing Theorem~\ref{thm:alg-flat-regular} at work.